Use of a controlled experiment and computational models to measure the impact of sequential peer exposures on decision making: Introduction

+For our first work, we use Amazon Mechanical Turk (AMT) to run an online, controlled decision-making game and recruit participants for the game conducted over several time steps.
+At each time step, participants selected one technology among 6 choices with differing utilities (only one among them was the optimal technology) - we modulate the latter part of the game by subjecting participants to peer signals directed towards a technology which was not optimal.
+We focus on understanding the effects of PoI on the choices made by individuals in such a setting.
+While the first study relies on experimental data, in our second work we adopt a data-driven approach to simulate diffusion using multi-agent models but where the agents are mapped to real world users.
+The diffusion model incorporates the rules of peer influence observed from the experimental setup.

+Our work has been influenced from existing studies on peer exposures and behavior diffusion \cite{schobel2016social,zarnoth1997social}, however to the best of our knowledge, the extant work does not examine the effect of signal exposure when the signals promote sub-optimal choices.
+In an observational study on the impact of repeated exposures on information spreading \cite{zhou2015impact}, the authors show that an overwhelming majority of message samples are more probable to be forwarded under repeated exposures, compared to those under only a single exposure.
+However what is often understudied or left out in these research studies is the sequential exposure mechanism or what we refer to as PoI in the paper.
+Additionally, observing and mapping these PoI in the real world to analyze the cause and effect synopsis is not straightforward because of the opacity problem \cite{sarkar2019leveraging}.

-The literature documents several experimental results on the adoption of behaviors including network structure – such as the study conducted in \cite{centola2010spread}.
-Under this study, it was observed that individual adoption is much more likely when participants received social reinforcement from multiple neighbors in the social network as opposed to a single exposure.
-However as a major contribution, the research tests the effect of network structure on the dynamics of behavioral diffusion.
-Contrary to this, we quantify influence using only the number of signals temporally sent to a user irrespective of how the signals diffused to its neighbors prior to its own adoption.
+Similarly, the experiment conducted in \cite{centola2010spread} reported that individual adoption is much more likely when participants receive social reinforcement from multiple neighbors in the social network relative to a single exposure, however it did not differentiate the effects of network structure from the sequential exposure mechanism or what we refer to as a pattern of influence.
 One of the main results from \cite{centola2010spread} show that the influence monotonically increases, although the increased likelihood of influence from $k$ signals compared to $k-1$ signals peaks when $k$=2.
-Our results do not replicate this finding, as we did not consider network effects and the number of signals are time dependent and additionally, when each decision is supplemented by a reward.
+Our results, as summarized below, have the following observations: